ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Cache-Control headers specifying a point in time in the distant future.
 These headers have no relation to the certificate's period of validity.

-## Identifier Authorization
+## DNS Name Authorization

-The identifier authorization process establishes the authorization of an account to manage certificates for a given identifier.
+The DNS Name authorization process establishes the authorization of an account to manage certificates for a given DNS hostname.
 This process must assure the server of two things: First, that the client controls the private key of the account key pair, and second, that the client holds the identifier in question.
 This process may be repeated to associate multiple identifiers to a key pair